-Every year the Wide school hosts an annual Fall Festival.
-Every class is included in the festivities.
+Every year, The Wide school hosts an annual Fall Festival.
+Every class is included in the festivities!
 The younger children explore pumpkins - inside and out, cook and create with Fall-type items, and create artwork to be displayed during the Fall Festival.
-Children in the Pre-Kindergarten class are challenged to create a fantasy creature and design their costume to wear.
+Children in the Pre-Kindergarten class are challenged to create a costume to wear based off of their knowledge of a subject that the class is studying.
 This is an excellent opportunity to use academic and developmental skills to allow their imagination to come to life!
-The elementary students use the festival as an opportunity to educate their community by creating a theater presentation about their major project work.
-The children design and make costumes, work with Think Tank sound engineer, Hiram Trevino, to create an audio representation of their knowledge, they make props, they develop a play, and much more!
+The elementary and middle school students use the festival as an opportunity to educate their community by creating a theater presentation about their major project work.
+The children design and make costumes, work with Think Tank sound engineer, Hiram Trevino, to create an audio representation of their knowledge, make props, develop a play, and much more!
 The process of creating the Fall Festival is steeped with creativity, team work, and the application of various skills and knowledge.
-The Fall Festival is also an excellent opportunity to allow parents and the community to see the children's knowledge and ideas.
+The Fall Festival is also an excellent opportunity to allow parents and the community to see the children exhibit their knowledge and ideas.